nohc2001/InsideCode/README.md

 You can implement several convenient functions in your language.<br />
 Or you can discover new possibilities of coding.<br />

+And the only dependency is the C++ environment because the internal code as a whole is writen into pure C++ code.<br />

+This means that any library that runs on C++ can be used with InsideCode.<br />
+You can draw by adding bitmap commands, draw triangular graphics, pass commands on a network, and deal with variations of music, such as vst.<br />

 # The Three Level of InsideCode

 There are programming languages for various functions in the world,<br />